June 30, 2316

 “Ethan Silverspoon.”
 He put out his hand.
 Rose took it politely and she gestured for him to sit up.

-“I’ll be examining you today to make sure that all of your vitals are in the right place.”
+“I’ll be examining you today to make sure that all your vitals are in the right place.”

-“Alright.”
-Ethan sat up on the bed and allowed her to examine him.
+“Alright,” Ethan sat up on the bed and allowed her to examine him.

-They didn’t have a need to touch and he didn’t need to take off any clothes.
+They didn’t need to touch and he didn’t need to take off any clothes.
 Rose waved her hand over his body, the limb created a soft green glow, and information from the scan stored itself automatically in the glass screen by his bed.
 He could see his heartbeat on the monitor next to several other facts.
 One in particular was highlighted with red.